Print this role profile

 - context or scenario-based capability modelling and simulation

 - capability assurance and performance management.

 The capability manager will work closely with other ICT staff such as the ICT manager, program manager and the project manager.

-A capability manager exhibits capabilities in line with the Skills Framework for the Information Age (SFIA) and the Queensland Public Service Workforce Capability Success Profile.
+A capability manager exhibits a combination of capabilities from the Skills Framework for the Information Age (SFIA) and the Queensland Public Service Leadership competencies for Queensland Framework.